 Student Attendance Information

+The Solana Beach School District recognizes that regular school attendance plays a key role in academic and social success for students.
 School attendance is required by law (CA Ed Code 48200).
 Parents/guardians of children between the ages of six and eighteen years-of-age are responsible for sending their children to school every day and on time.
 When students attend class regularly, opportunities for successful learning increase; consequently, the importance of regular on-time attendance cannot be overemphasized.
-You can help your children build this habit so that they learn right away that going to school on time, every day is important by implementing the following routines at home:
+You can help your children build this habit so that they learn right away that going to school on time, every day, is important by implementing the following routines at home:

 - Set a regular bed time and morning routine.